Mechanism (engineering): Links and joints

 Reuleaux called the ideal connections between links kinematic pairs.
-He distinguished between higher pairs, with line contact between the two links, and lower pairs, with area contact between the links. shows that there are many ways to construct pairs that do not fit this simple model.
+He distinguished between higher pairs, with line contact between the two links, and lower pairs, with area contact between the links.
+J. Phillips shows that there are many ways to construct pairs that do not fit this simple model.

 Lower pair: A lower pair is an ideal joint that has surface contact between the pair of elements, as in the following cases: